 - In accordance with FDA regulations 21 CFR 814.124, IRBs are required to approved the use of a HUD, except in emergency situations, in order for an institution to deliver the device to patients.

 - An investigator must apply for IRB review and approval before using an HUD at Children's Hospital.
 These materials should be submitted to the IRB in the same manner as other research protocols.

-- FDA Guidance - Charging for Investigational Drugs under an IND - questions and answers
+- FDA guidance – charging for investigational drugs under an IND – Q&A

 - Guidance and Checklist - Individual Patient Expanded Access